khulnasoft-lab/design.khulnasoft.com/contents/patterns/dashboards.md

 - **Filter**: A selection of one or more ways to reduce the data shown to meet a specific set of criteria across all panels.
 - **Title**: Concisely describes the group of panels.
 - **Unique ID** (required): An internal value to uniquely identify the dashboard.
 - **Variable**: A placeholder for a value that could propagate through the panels.
-For example, a team name that could be rendered in charts or titles.
+For example, a team name that could be rendered in visualizations or panel titles.
 - **Version history**: Listing of historical changes that were done to the dashboard that shows dates and author.
 Could have the option to revert back to any point of a past change if able.
 - **Grid attributes**: The number of rows and columns, margin around panels, and other grid functionality that should be applied to the whole grid.